santoslab/890-ros-f24-project-articubot/README.md

     sudo apt install ros-humble-twist-mux rviz ros-humble-slam-toolbox joystick -y
     ```

+NOTE: When running the system, there is a race condition that exists within the real_robot.launch.py file.
+If the race condition causes an unsuccessful launch (the launch exits when ran by itself), then try again.
+At the moment, the system waits 3 seconds before trying to run the second part of the race condition, but this does not always catch it.

 # Workplan

 The work was carried out in a progression similar the one outlined on